lista-dao/AuctionBots-go/README.md

 After you download the release file and unzip it, you will find a configuration file named "config.txt".

-You need set you private key in the configuration file.
+You need set your private key in the configuration file.

 ```
 WALLET_PRIVATEKEY=YourPrivateKey